t-ski/rapidjs--nocookie-ga/README.md

 ## Concept

 The Plug-in implements an automatic integration of Google Analytics (via tag) given an indivudal Tracking-ID and custom events.
+Client identification is provided with a validity interval hashed along the related IP (md5).

 ## Integration